vbchomp/city-explorer-api/README.md

 4. You will need to create endpoints for your APIs.

+5. Your server cache would get reset when your server restarts, when you clear your cache, when you redeploy.

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
-Axios, LocationIQ, Weather API, MovieDB, GitHub, Netlify, Heroku, Trello...
+Axios, LocationIQ, Weather API, MovieDB, GitHub, Netlify, Heroku, Trello..

 ## Change Log

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->